LouDnl/Vice-USBSID/README.md

 # Vice [USBSID-Pico](https://github.com/LouDnl/USBSID-Pico) fork
+This fork has built-in support for USBSID-Pico. \
+USBSID-Pico is a RPi Pico based board for interfacing one or two MOS SID chips and/or hardware SID emulators with your PC over USB.

+# Building
 For building you can mostly follow the instructions in the [Linux-GTK3-Howto](vice/doc/building/Linux-GTK3-Howto.txt) \
 add `--enable-usbsid` to `./configure` for [USBSID-Pico](https://github.com/LouDnl/USBSID-Pico) support